Sam Mitchell (EastEnders): Medcalf's initial stint (2002–2005)

 Medcalf has revealed to the Walford Gazette how she prepared for the role: "I actually watched the show a bit when Danniella had been on so I had a distinct memory of her to work with.
 What I basically did was to read a prepared, detailed biography of the character which was provided by the production office.
 I did sit down to watch a five-minute clip of Danniella but I quickly realised I didn't want to carry on watching because I was afraid of falling into doing an imitation of her, d'ye know what I mean?
 I'll tell you something weird-when I first started getting the scripts I used to hear the lines first in my head with HER voice saying them!
 But that changed over time, thank God, as I hopefully made the character my own and I gave her my voice."
 Medcalf added that contrastingly to Westbrook, who played Sam as a young girl who was overprotected by her brothers and sheltered, she played Sam as a young woman "trying to find her place both in a career and in relationships with the opposite sex."

 The character was reintroduced in January 2002 in a set of episodes filmed on-location in Spain.
 In the storyline, Sam's mother Peggy (Barbara Windsor) had flown to Spain for the supposed funeral of her former husband and Sam's former father-in-law, Frank Butcher.
 Here she found Sam, who was working as a table dancer in a nightclub; Peggy brought Sam back to Walford.
 Annett has praised Medcalf's introduction, saying she was confident and that Barbara Windsor found her impressive.
+Medcalf's first scenes aired on 29 January 2002.